Intelligent cars draw investors to tech stocks

 “This is not a distant dream, but a five-year race where there is money to be made, or lost,” Exane BNP analyst Stuart Pearson said in a note to clients, predicting that the market for connected car services would grow by an estimated 30 percent a year through to 2020.

-Investors are also keen to pick smaller, specialized companies at the heart of changes in the car driving.
+Investors are also keen to pick smaller, specialised companies at the heart of changes in the car driving.

 AKKA technologies, a French engineering firm which has been developing a prototype of electrical driverless car, has seen its stock soared by nearly six-fold since 2009.